 Yet another element that affects both tyre wear and stress on drivers and cars is the kerbing, straight after the start into the first braking area.
 Here, the drivers have to judge their turn-in point carefully so that they do not destabilise their cars by taking too much kerb.

-A place where the tyres and cars are worked especially hard is turn two.
+A place where the tyres and cars are worked especially hard is the Sport Centre corner.
 The drivers scrub off 200 kilometres per hour in just 2.5 seconds and 108 metres under braking, subjecting themselves to a 5G deceleration while the front tyres are pushed into the ground by 1150 kilograms of downforce.

-Turns 11 and 12 are two of the key points of Albert Park.
+Waite corner is one of the key points of Albert Park.
 The exit speed from the corner is in the region of 210 kilometres per hour.
 The stressed front tyre (on the outside of the curve) is operating at around 105° centigrade, whereas the inside tyre on the right has slightly less work to do and runs five degrees cooler at around 100° centigrade.
-The rear tyres operate at temperatures in excess of 100° centigrade.
+The rear tyres, which provide the traction, operate at temperatures in excess of 100° centigrade.

-Another important area is the braking zone between turns 14 and 16, which loads the front of the car heavily leading into a chicane with tight right-angle corners before the main straight.
-This is the only place on the track where the cars top 300 kilometres per hour in seventh gear, and it is where the left-rear tyre has its temperature peak.
+Another important area is the braking zone between turns 14 and 16, which loads the front of the car heavily leading into a chicane with tight right-angle corners before the main straight: the only place on the track where the cars top 300 kilometres per hour in seventh gear, and a key overtaking opportunity.